Scaffolded Management Brief Assignment

 - Authority and accountability: Who is responsible and how is performance measured?

-- Connect to Kettl Chapter 6: Use executive branch organization concepts to analyze structural problems (cite specific examples)
+- Connect to Kettl Chapter 7: Use organizational problems concepts to analyze structural and coordination problems (cite specific examples)

 - Personnel issues: Staffing, skills, training, or motivation problems